We all need help from time to time with our photography. Whether it is trying to understand a specific process, or how to obtain a particular shot.

 Some of these you will be able to pick up easily, such as the rule of thirds.
 Others will need more practise and forethought.

-Download and print this photography cheat sheet pdf and keep it with you.
+Download and print this Lens Lounge photography cheat sheet pdf and keep it with you.
 This will make it easier to review.

 It isn’t only a camera and the sensor within that makes a good picture.
-Your lenses are also very important in allowing you to grab that shot.
+Your choice of lens is also crucial in allowing you to grab that shot.

-Lenses, whether zoom or prime, capture your scenes in different variations of focus, aperture, depth of field and also resolution.
+Lenses capture your scenes in different variations of focus, aperture, depth of field and resolution.

-This photography cheat sheet shows you a comparison between the differences between each lens’ field of view and focal length.
+This photography cheat sheet is from Sarah Ainsworth.
+It shows you a comparison between the differences between each lens’ field of view and focal length.

 It is a perfect way to show you how much of the scene you can capture with a specific lens.